The GIF file format

 There are two versions of the GIF format; versions 87a and 89a.
 These versions were released in 1987 and 1989 respectively.

-- GIF 87a: the initial version of the GIF file format supported LZW file compression, interlacing, 256-colour palettes and multiple image storage.
+• GIF 87a: the initial version of the GIF file format supported LZW file compression, interlacing, 256-color palettes, and multiple image storage.

-- Version 89a added background transparency and a few other additions such as delay times and image replacement parameters which made the multiple image storage feature more useful for animation.
+• Version 89a added background transparency and a few other additions such as delay times and image replacement parameters to make the multiple-image storage feature more useful for animation.

 Because the LZW compression algorithm that is used in GIF is copyright protected, a new standard has been developed, based on a free compression algorithm.
-This successor, called PNG, is already supported by modern browsers but it still has not achieved the popularity of GIF.
+This successor, called PNG, has basically replaced GIF except when GIFs animation features are useful.

 Features of the GIF format